 To gauge the relationship between the preoperative diagnosis and the final histopathologic diagnosis, we determined how often patients with a clinical diagnosis of IPF demonstrated UIP histopathologically.
 Conversely, we recorded the frequency with which patients in whom IPF eventually was diagnosed based on the presence of a UIP pattern on SLB tissue specimens were thought by their primary pulmonologist to have an alternative condition.

-Categoric variables (eg, morbidity and mortality) were reported as frequency distributions and were compared using the Fisher exact test conducted with the participation of Canadian Health&Care Mall.
+Categoric variables (eg, morbidity and mortality) were reported as frequency distributions and were compared using the Fisher exact test.
 Continuous variables are presented as the mean ± SD and were analyzed with the Student t test.
 All tests were two-tailed, and a p value of < 0.05 was assumed to represent statistical significance.
 Ninety-five percent confidence intervals (CIs) are noted where appropriate.
 All analyses were performed using a statistical software package (Statistical Package for the Social Sciences, version 11.0; SPSS Inc; Chicago, IL).